nestordemeure/ManifoldMixupV2/README.md

-# Manifold Mixup
+# Manifold Mixup V2

-Unofficial implementation of [ManifoldMixup](http://proceedings.mlr.press/v97/verma19a/verma19a.pdf) (Proceedings of ICML 19) for [fast.ai V1](https://docs.fast.ai/index.html) based on [Shivam Saboo](https://github.com/shivamsaboo17)'s [pytorch implementation](https://github.com/shivamsaboo17/ManifoldMixup) of manifold mixup, fastai's input mixup [implementation](https://docs.fast.ai/callbacks.mixup.html) plus some personnal improvements/variants.
+Unofficial implementation of [ManifoldMixup](http://proceedings.mlr.press/v97/verma19a/verma19a.pdf) (Proceedings of ICML 19) for [fast.ai V2](http://dev.fast.ai/) based on [Shivam Saboo](https://github.com/shivamsaboo17)'s [pytorch implementation](https://github.com/shivamsaboo17/ManifoldMixup) of manifold mixup, fastai's input mixup [implementation](https://docs.fast.ai/callbacks.mixup.html) plus some personnal improvements/variants.

 This package provides two additional methods to the fastai learner :
 - `.manifold_mixup()` which implements [ManifoldMixup](http://proceedings.mlr.press/v97/verma19a/verma19a.pdf)
 - `.output_mixup()` which implements a variant that does the mixup on the last viable layer only (this was shown to be more performant on a [benchmark](https://forums.fast.ai/t/mixup-data-augmentation/22764/72) and an independant [blogpost](https://medium.com/analytics-vidhya/better-result-with-mixup-at-final-layer-e9ba3a4a0c41))

+**Warning:** As fastai V2 is still in its alpha stage, this code might become invalid due to internal changes.
+If you notice any error of this kind, please report it, we should be able to fix it within 24 hours.

 ## Usage